tabalizer/Intelligence-Cycle-and-Processes/Planning & Direction Cheat Sheet.md

 # 🧩 Phase 1: Planning & Direction – Professional Cheat Sheet

+🔄 Where it Fits in the Intelligence Cycle
+📌 Planning & Direction — YOU ARE HERE — Define IRs and prioritize.
+📥 Collection — Gather data based on IRs.
+🧠 Processing & Analysis — Make sense of the raw input.
+📤 Dissemination — Deliver intelligence to stakeholders.

 ## 🎯 Objective
 Establish clear, prioritized intelligence requirements aligned with organizational goals to guide efficient and effective intelligence operation.